Coralline Algae – What is it?

 Coralline Algae exists in 2 forms:

-- Geniculate or (articulated) corallines – These forms includes branching, tree-like organisms which are flexible by having noncalcified sections.
+- Geniculate or (articulated) corallines – These forms include branching, tree-like organisms which are flexible by having noncalcified sections.

 - Nongeniculate or (nonarticulated) corallines – Nongeniculate corallines are your typical encrusting and plating reef tank variety.
 They are often very slow growing, and will grow on live rock, coral skeletons, shells, glass, plastics, and other algae.
 Matured coralline crusts may produce knobby protuberances which provide microhabitats for many invertebrates.
 Other non-articulated corallines produce chemicals which promote the settlement of the larvae of certain invertebrates.
 It is a little known fact that sea urchins, chitons, and limpets would not actually exist if it were not for the protection by coralline algae formations.